-Passionate about helping people advance in the workplace, she is actively involved in promoting and embedding a diversity culture within industry.
-She has held various board appointments at organisations such as Mercy Ships.
+Passionate about helping people advance in the workplace, she is a cofounder of Real Estate Balance which is actively promoting and embedding an inclusive culture within the property industry.
 Suzanne has been an enthusiastic supporter of LandAid for many years and joined the Board in May 2013.

 Holding an honours degree in Industrial Economics, she is also an Associate of the Chartered Institute of Bankers as well as Insead Business School Banking Programme Alumni.